Expanders graphs and sieving in combinatorial structures: The general setting and a large sieve for graphs

-As we shall see, the second summand on the right side admits a theoretical upper bound that is amenable to sieve.
-Moreover, the first summand can be efficiently bounded by invoking Theorem~\ref{AlonRoichman}.
-Indeed, since $\rho_\ell(S(b,\delta))=S_\ell(b_\ell,\delta)\cup\{1\}$ by the nice lifting condition, we can easily show that the following statement holds (note that the statement would be trivial for if we were only interested in edge-expansion):
+As we shall see, the third summand can be bounded from above using sieving techniques.
+Moreover, the second summand can be handled by invoking Theorem~\ref{AlonRoichman}.
+Indeed, since $\rho_\ell(S(b,\delta))=S_\ell(b_\ell,\delta)\cup\{1\}$ by Lemma~\ref{lem:lindisjoint}, we can show that the following statement holds (note that the statement would be trivial if we were only interested in edge-expansion):